China reduces quarantine for people arriving from abroad | Business

 - China

-The previous plan called for 14 days in a hotel plus seven days of home observation.
-Pilot programs launched in recent months have already reduced the requirement in seven cities, including Beijing.
+The previous plan called for 14 days in a hotel plus seven days of home quarantine.
+Some cities, including Beijing, have already reduced the hotel requirement to seven or 10 days in recent weeks, according to Chinese media reports.

 Wang Liping, an infectious disease researcher for China's Center for Disease Control, said the change reflects the relatively short 2- to 4-day incubation period for the omicron variant, which means most cases can be detected within a week.